 How to build your personal development plan?

 The process of building your plan can take considerable time.
 This is completely normal and you shouldn’t rush things.
 However, it’s a good idea to set a deadline in your mind.
-After all, tasks are a kind of fluid – they take as much space as you give them and become exponentially shallower.
+After all, tasks are a kind of fluid – they take as much space as you give them.

 Step 1: Clear out your vision